We look forward to your visit!

 >> Regardless of age, each child MUST HAVE A TICKET for an individual seat. <<

-Audience members of all ages should sit quietly without disrupting the performance.
+Audience members of all ages should sit quietly without disrupting the presentation.

-Please unwrap cough drops and throat lozenges before the performance starts.
+Please unwrap cough drops and throat lozenges before the event starts.

 With the exception of water in non-breakable containers, food and beverages are not permitted inside our indoor venues.
 Please enjoy food in the lobby or outdoors so we can keep our theaters clean.
 Thank you.